LivSterling/up-next/README.md

 - Before & After Posts — Upload upcycling projects with captions, tags, and images
 - Comment & Like System — Interact with other creatives in the feed
 - AI Assistant — Suggests creative ways to upcycle garments based on uploaded photos
+- AI mockup Generation - Geneate mockups of AI assistant suggested projects to kickstart you on the right path
 - Authentication — Secure user login with Passport.js
 - User Profiles — View your own uploads and track your projects